-This link will take to you to an enchanting picture of this late Victorian Italianate style home — and information on why the house’s nickname of Confederate Hill may be one of Columbia’s historical myths.
+This link will take to you to an enchanting picture of this late Victorian Italianate style home — and information on why the house’s misleading nickname, Confederate Hill, is one of Columbia’s most popular historical myths.

 The Guitar Mansion at 2815 Oakland Gravel Road was named Confederate Hill by one its former owners, but the piece, “Safeguarding History,” states that whether the original owner of the house, David Guitar, served in the Confederate forces is refuted in his 1912 obituary published Jan.
 2, 1912 in the University Missourian.